Pers8/obsidian-files/Homework 1.md

 ### **QUESTIONS:**

 - *Who are the character*
-The characters are : the narrator ayoung woman who has been suffering from a nervous disorder after giving birth to her child
+The characters are : the narrator, a young woman who has been suffering from a nervous disorder after giving birth to her child ; John, the narrator husband ; Jennie, John's sister

 - *What is the plot*